turingschool-examples/LaunchMod1Week5Assessment/README.md

 Clone your forked copy of this repository into Visual Studio.

 In this solution, there is a User project with a single User class.
 The class works, but it needs some additional effort to be great!
 One thing that is missing is tests; your job is to write the tests that will confirm the functionality of the class.
-As you write the tests, you might find some refactoring opportunities; update the user class with any refactors you deem necessary.
+Write one test for the constructor, and at least one test for each of the other 4 methods.
+As you write the tests, you might find some refactoring opportunities; update the user class with any refactors you deem necessary and add a comment describing why you made that refactor.
 The only rule is that all the existing methods must still exist when you are finished!

 ## Submission